matthewtownson/Python_KD4014/_episodes/16-scripts.md

 ~~~
 {: .language-bash}

 The data files that are read in by the script are currently hard coded - they cannot be changed without changing the code itself.
-We can import the `sys` library which allows us to provide command line arguments specifying the filenames for our data.
-The first command line argument is accessed with the variable `sys.argv[0]` , the second command line argument is accessed with the `sys.argv[1]` argument and so on.
+Instead, we can import the `sys` library which allows us to provide command line arguments specifying the filenames for our data.
+The first command line argument is accessed with the variable `sys.argv[1]` , the second command line argument is accessed with the `sys.argv[2]` argument and so on.
+We can adapt the `absorption_plots.py` script as follows:

 ~~~
 import sys
 import numpy
+import pandas
 import matplotlib.pyplot

 data = numpy.loadtxt(fname=sys.argv[0], delimiter=',')